 Disney Adds New DAS Disability Pass Rules For Eligibility Call to Website

-Teams at Disneyland and Walt Disney World have made changes to their Disability Access Service (DAS) web pages to clarify guidelines for the process to interview for the service.
+The team at Walt Disney World made changes to their Disability Access Service (DAS) web page to clarify guidelines for the process to interview for the service.
+The page is now aligned with what is on the Disneyland website.

 DAS went through a large overhaul last year to cut down on overuse, abuse, and other issues that were starting to impact the effectiveness of the program.
 Since then, we at Mickey Visit have watched any changes to the DAS program very closely, as many guests have been hopeful for some type of loosening of these earlier strict regulations.